Carmine

 How to Pronounce Carmine

 Our model has identified 6 different pronunciations for the name Carmine.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 28.6% confident that Carmine is pronounced as KAHR-mihn.
-The next most likely pronunciation is KAHR-main, at 25.0% confidence.
+Our model is 28.6% confident that Carmine is pronounced as KAHR-mihn, which has 2 syllables.
+The next most likely pronunciation is KAHR-main, at 25.0% confidence, with 2 syllables.

 KAHR-main (2 syllables)